Fortson, Georgia

-Fortson is a suburban community located in northern Muscogee County, Georgia, United States, with portions of the community extending into southern Harris County.
-The portion of the community in Muscogee County is in the city of Columbus.
+Fortson is a suburban community located in southern Harris County, Georgia, United States, with a small portion of the community extending into northern Muscogee County.
+The smaller portion of the community in Muscogee County is in the city of Columbus.

 Location

 The community is located along the Harris-Muscogee County line north of the Bradley Park Drive area, and is generally bounded by Biggers Rd and Williams Rd to the south, the Alabama state line to the west, Mountain Hill Rd to the north in Harris County, and U.S. Route 27 to the east.
 Many upscale homes and neighborhoods are in this area, mainly off of Fortson, Wooldridge, and Whitesville Rds.

 Education

 The community is home to one of the seven schools served by the Harris County School District: